 Ground Burger is located at Avenida António Augusto de Aguiar 148 A R/C, 1050-021 Lisboa, Portugal as well as at the Time Out Market.

-Popular desserts include Portuguese pastries like queijadas, travesseiros and ovos moles.
+Popular desserts include traditional pastries like queijadas, travesseiros and ovos moles.
 However, a visit to Lisbon doesn’t truly commence until the first pastel de nata is eaten.

-Three centuries later, pasteis de natas are Lisbon’s most popular dessert.
+Three centuries later, pasteis de nata are Lisbon’s most popular dessert.
 Bakers around the city create enough tasty tarts to satisfy sweet teeth one ‘nata’ at a time.

 Ice cream lovers will not be disappointed when visiting Lisbon.
 The city has a slew of gelaterias scooping cones to crowds all year long, with queues longest during warm summer months.
-Most gelaterias are good with a few reaching great status.
+Most gelaterias are good with a handful achieving great status.